 Often, the software mentioned above, as a standard feature will include an app for tracking tasks.
 With the majority of the population owning smartphones, and the increase in working from remote locations, there is an unprecedented need for a to-do list to be available at all times, and from anywhere.

 As with the tasks you add to your task lists, there will be a number of factors that will play a role in the app that works for you.
 Some deciding factors may be as simple as device compatibility, whilst others may attract due to their accountability (see who is doing what and when), or their ability to delegate tasks.
 Whatever your priorities are and what you aim to achieve, there will be an app that works best for you.
 We’ve even taken the time to collate them all for you the best to do list apps – so take your pick!

 Are you convinced?
 To Do List is for you

 Although a task list is no super power when it comes to resisting the urge to answer your emails whilst doing another task – they are a great way to structure your time effectively and productively.
 Using the right method and software can have a huge impact – and so it’s important to find the right one.

-To find out more about Checkify’s to-do list app
+To find out more about Checkify’s to-do list app and task management.

 Create a Task List